 Where to go from here

-For deeper reads on individual engines: the Kling O3 guide covers the V3→O3 breaking changes and parameter reference; the Seedance 2.0 guide covers the dual-mode architecture and prompt patterns; the original Sora vs Veo comparison still holds for the head-to-head fundamentals.
+For deeper reads on individual engines: the Kling 3.0 guide covers the V3 → O3 → V3 endpoint history, the new native 4K tier, and the full parameter reference; the Seedance 2.0 guide covers the dual-mode architecture and prompt patterns; the original Sora vs Veo comparison still holds for the head-to-head fundamentals.
 And if you are still debating software vs hiring a freelancer in the first place, that comparison settles a different but adjacent question.